Samthos/MC-MPn-Direct/README.md

 In addition to the standard cmake build options, MC-MPn has a few additional option

 * -DEnable_MPI: Values={ON, OFF}; Default=Off
-* -DMP2CV: Controls the number of control variates produced at the MP2 level.
-Values={0, 1, 2}; Default=0
-* -DMP3CV: Controls the number of control variates produced at the MP3 level.
-Values={0, 1, 2, 3}; Default=0
-* -DMP4CV: Controls the number of control variates produced at the MP4 level.
-Values={0, 1, 2, 3, 4}; Default=0

 For the CV options, higher values correspond to more control variates being used.